SummaryRead the full fact sheet

 - localised bone loss – the infection may spread around the ends of the infected root canal and erode surrounding jaw bone

-- loss of tooth – the tooth may have to be removed, which interferes with the person’s ability to bite and chew.
-Subsequent tooth replacement with dentures, bridges or dental implants are costly and may not be possible or tolerated, especially if the infection has already caused advanced bone loss.
+- loss of tooth – the tooth may have to be removed, which interferes with the person’s ability to bite and chew and may affect appearance if the tooth is near the front of the mouth.
+Tooth replacement with dentures, bridges or dental implants are costly and may not be possible or tolerated, especially if the infection has already caused advanced bone loss.

 Diagnosis of tooth pulp problems

-The dentist will listen to your symptoms, examine your teeth and perform other special investigations including taking x-rays.
-These x-rays also help the dentist to plan for the root canal treatment by revealing the number, size and curvature and depth of the roots, and showing how complicated the procedure may be.
+The dentist will listen to your symptoms, examine your teeth and perform other investigations including taking x-rays.
+These x-rays also help the dentist to plan for the root canal treatment by revealing the number, size, shape and depth of the roots, which shows how complicated the procedure may be.

 Root canal procedure

-You may need one or more visits to complete the endodontic treatment, depending on the complexity of the case.
+You may need more than one visit to complete the treatment, depending on the difficulty of the procedure.
 The exact procedure chosen by your dentist may differ from the procedure outlined here.
 Ask your dentist for further information.

 Root canal treatment has four main aims: